Ravenstine/ember-cli-svelte/README.md

 This *experimental* add-on makes it possible to use [Svelte](https://svelte.dev) components within your Ember.js application.

-I whipped it together in an afternoon to test the feasibilty of the idea.
+I whipped up the basic functionality in an afternoon to test the feasibilty of the idea.
 It is pre-alpha software and you should **only** use it **at your own risk** and with **extreme caution** in production.
 There is no intent to support legacy versions of Ember.

 ## Compatibility